cds-snc/exploration-documentation/ExplorationSprintGuide.md

 #### Review interview questions and build facilitation guides

-The team should read through the [interview questions](https://docs.google.com/spreadsheets/u/0/d/13RvzPfXaGsqmzQerChKIXte1lktj2NOm_c0z2eKD3vE/edit) to see if any changes need to be made.
-Then build the facilitation guides from the [boilerplate templates](https://docs.google.com/document/d/13FiA8laI_XU8FnSfW5LyuyoX9qTaaB3mH1EY5Nja0uA/) and identify which stakeholder chats they’re most comfortable facilitating.
+The team should read through the [interview questions (internal link only)](https://docs.google.com/spreadsheets/u/0/d/13RvzPfXaGsqmzQerChKIXte1lktj2NOm_c0z2eKD3vE/edit) to see if any changes need to be made.
+Then build the facilitation guides from the [boilerplate templates (internal link only)](https://docs.google.com/document/d/13FiA8laI_XU8FnSfW5LyuyoX9qTaaB3mH1EY5Nja0uA/) and identify which stakeholder chats they’re most comfortable facilitating.

 #### Workshop on interviewing and note taking

-For those new to CDS’s way of conducting research interviews and note taking the Research Community [has put together a training session on these topics](https://docs.google.com/presentation/d/1f7HmhwJ338sAoc-cI87rOh6NU5SVCJdZz7whnGh5VGI/edit#slide=id.g470bce74c5_0_0).
+For those new to CDS’s way of conducting research interviews and note taking the Research Community [has put together a training session on these topics (internal link only)](https://docs.google.com/presentation/d/1f7HmhwJ338sAoc-cI87rOh6NU5SVCJdZz7whnGh5VGI/edit#slide=id.g470bce74c5_0_0).
 Everyone is encouraged to take it as a refresher prior to the interview week of the exploration.

 #### Assign roles